The component store in Windows can occupy quite a lot of C drive space. Here’s how to delete component store files to free up C drive space.

 - Search for command prompt.

-- Enter the below command to see if you actually need to clear component store.
+- Paste the below command in the Command Prompt to see if you actually need to clear component store.

 dism /Online /Cleanup-Image /AnalyzeComponentStore